darma valley

 darma valley uttarakhand

-I enquired my taxi driver what was happening and his reply shocked me a little more, “it’s a tradition to sacrifice an animal during Navratri season here in Darma Valley.”
+I asked my taxi driver what was happening and his reply shocked me a little more, “it’s a tradition to sacrifice an animal during Navratri season here in Darma Valley.”

 The lady serving food at the shop asked if I would fancy some mutton and rice or just dal and rice.

 This was certainly turning out to be different than how I initially imagined.
-We are in Darma Valley, of course, this part of offbeat Uttarakhand had its own way to surprise tourists.
+We are in Darma Valley, of course, this part of offbeat Uttarakhand has its way of surprising tourists.

 goat skeleton